20/07/2017 - Marisa Mastrogiovanni

 This Week’s Success Story: Couple Reunites in Canada After Subsequent Refusals/Removal Order

 Canadian Immigration Blog

 Applicants Succeed in Challenge of New Citizenship Revocation Process!

-Applicants are successful in their challenge of the new citizenship revocation process, relevant citizenship provisions deemed inoperative.
+Applicants were successful in their challenge of the new citizenship revocation process, relevant citizenship provisions have been deemed inoperative.
 The conclusion of the decision reads as follows:

 However, I do not find that the impugned provisions violate either section 7 or section 12 of the Charter.

 We would like to congratulate our co-counsel on their efforts and the countless hours that contributed to this result.
 We now await word from the Department of Justice as to whether the Department will pursue the matter at the Federal Court of Appeal.